AlexeyMK/alexeymk.com/_posts/2023-11-28-should-this-be-an-ab-test.md

 ---
 layout: post
 title: 'Should this be an A/B Test?'
-description: "Before you A/B test, explore / its aptness with these questions four"
+description: "Before you A/B test, explore its aptness with these four questions."
 published: true
 cover: "/images/should-this-be-ab-test-flowchart.jpeg"
 date: 2023-11-26 16:00:29